 Can you give some examples?

 We developed crop-specific loan products with Microfinance Institutions.
 Typically, if farmers manage to access a loan at all, they are given a standard group loan, which boils down to 100 or 200 USD per person.
 Not enough to plant a crop.
 STARS developed the Agricultural Credit Assessment Tool, used by the loan officers of the MFIs we worked with.
-The loan amounts and the repayment conditions were crop-specific so that farmers could buy all the inputs they need to grow a sellable crop.
+The loan amounts and the repayment conditions were crop-specific so that farmers could buy all the inputs they needed to grow a sellable crop.

-It is a first step in making this kind of large-scale access to finance initiative more data-driven, more transparent, and more efficient.
+It is the first step in making this kind of large-scale access to finance initiative more data-driven, more transparent, and more efficient.
 You want to rule out human error.
 Like loan officers giving loans simply because person x or y is a cousin.
 You want more people to have access to loans that improve their livelihood.

 Did COVID-19 complicate disbursement and repayment?

 Not massively.
 Repayment of loans was bad globally and specifically in urban settings.
 Our rural loan portfolios did much better, simply because farmers were less impacted by lockdowns and restrictions.

 Can you give an example of a particular value chain in one of the countries?

 Take the potato farmers in Ethiopia.
 Many of them stopped harvesting crops because it wasn’t worth it.
 Middlemen control the market and pay a ridiculously low price.

 STARS teams brokered an agreement between potato farmer cooperatives and a big potato chips company in Ethiopia, Senselet.
 Harvests were aggregated, fair prices were agreed upon, and in the end, both the farmers and the company fared better after that.
 We cut out the middlemen.

 It sounds fair, but also tricky.
 Middlemen can be very powerful.